-Fish Oil Is Essential for Optimal Health
+Benefits of Fish Oil Supplements Are Essential for Optimal Health

-Interest in using fish oils to protect against disease gained momentum in the mid-1970s, with the publication of revolutionary research on the extremely low incidence of cardiovascular disease among the Greenland Eskimos, despite the fact that they subsisted on a diet containing over 70 percent fat.
+Interest in using fish oils to protect against disease gained momentum in the mid-1970s, with the publication of revolutionary research on the extremely low incidence of cardiovascular disease among the Greenland Eskimos, despite the fact that they subsisted on a diet containing more than 70 percent fat.
 It was determined that the type of fat the Eskimos ate, derived primarily from fatty cold-water fish and marine mammals, protected them against diseases that plague Westerners.

-Fish Oil Protects Your Heart
+Benefit of Fish Oil Supplements: Heart Protection

 EPA enhances heart health in a number of ways.
 More specifically, it:

-- discourages platelets in the blood from sticking together and forming blood clots (a common cause of heart attack and stroke)
+Discourages platelets in the blood from sticking together and forming blood clots (a common cause of heart attack and stroke)

-- relaxes the arteries, preventing spasms that drive up blood pressure
+Relaxes the arteries, preventing spasms that drive up blood pressure

-- lowers cholesterol and triglyceride levels
+Lowers cholesterol and triglyceride levels

-- reduces incidence of ventricular arrhythmia—uncontrolled, irregular beating of the heart that is a primary cause of sudden cardiac death.
+Reduces incidence of ventricular arrhythmia—uncontrolled, irregular beating of the heart that is a primary cause of sudden cardiac death.

-Fish Oil Dampens Inflammation
+Benefit of Fish Oil Supplements: Dampening Inflammation